-In the following post, we will go together to understand why if you had been a Dutch citizen at the time of the 1600s during the period known as the “Tulip Bubble” you would have had to buy roses.
-But first of all let’s take a step back in history, going back to the distant seventeenth century.
+In the following post, we will go together to understand why if you had been a Dutch citizen at the time of the 1600s during the period known as the “Tulip Bubble,” you would have had to buy roses.
+But first of all, let’s take a step back in history, going back to the distant seventeenth century.

 What is the “Tulip Bubble”?

-This led to the collapse of the tulip market and the cessation of trading.
+That led to the collapse of the tulip market and the cessation of trading.
 However, those who had bought the bulbs by entering into futures contracts found themselves contractually forced to pay them at a high and absurd figure since the bulbs were almost worth nothing.

-Competitive strategies: why is differentiation important?
+Competitive strategies: why is differentiation crucial?

-In the book ” Blue Ocean Strategy: Winning Without Competing ” published in 2005 by authors W. Chan Kim and Renée Mauborgne it is instead pointed out that ” The best way to beat the competition is to stop trying to beat the competition “.
+In the book ” Blue Ocean Strategy: Winning Without Competing ” published in 2005 by authors W. Chan Kim and Renée Mauborgne, it is instead pointed out that ” The best way to beat the competition is to stop trying to beat the competition “.

 So instead of operating in already saturated and highly competitive markets (red ocean), we must instead try to differentiate ourselves to conquer an unused market space where competition is not yet present (blue ocean).